 Anja is a wonderful yoga teacher and her classes are always a great mix of challenge, fun and relaxation.
 I attended her pregnancy classes all throughout my pregnancy and I feel like they really helped me prepare for labour and childbirth.
 I highly recommend her

-Or book live classes individually here / 1 hour flow class £10 / prenatal 30 min £5
+Individual classes: 1 hour flow class £10 / prenatal 30 min £5 book here

 Open for all levels this prenatal yoga class will move you through yoga poses to create strength, stability, and flexibility to support your pregnancy journey.
 Not only physically but also providing techniques to encourage mental and emotional wellbeing.

 The class includes pelvic awareness, alignment, and pelvic floor practices as well as preparing for labour, birth and postpartum recovery.

 We use breath awareness and relaxation to reconnect to our body and rest.

 From 14 weeks until birth (after first scan + ok’ed by a health care provider)

 Embracing the feminine cyclical flow.
 This is NOT a pregnancy yoga class however it is open for all levels including pregnant yoginis with an established yoga practice and no pregnancy-related physical concerns are very welcome.
 If you are used to coming to my classes and also pregnant you are welcome.
 I do recommend also joining the prenatal classes (join the membership to access a library of classes) so you can adapt when needed.

 I found the things I learnt at your pregnancy yoga sessions (in addition to gas and air and a pool birth) really helped to keep me calm and focused.
 I really want to thank you so much for that.

 I would highly recommend your classes as a way to learn to relax during the very long 9 months and also as a way to prepare for birth.